 Growth Deals gain momentum: firing up local economies

-- Cabinet Office, Prime Minister's Office, 10 Downing Street, Deputy Prime Minister's Office, Department for Business, Innovation & Skills, Department for Communities and Local Government, Department for Transport, The Rt Hon David Cameron MP, The Rt Hon Greg Clark MP, and The Rt Hon Nick Clegg MP
+- Cabinet Office, Prime Minister's Office, 10 Downing Street, Deputy Prime Minister's Office, Department for Business, Innovation & Skills, Department for Communities and Local Government Department for Transport, The Rt Hon David Cameron, The Rt Hon Greg Clark, and The Rt Hon Nick Clegg

 - Part of: